 Only the giraffe and the okapi are members of the Giraffidae family.
 In the past, other species from the same family existed but now they are extinct.
 Scientists believe that the first species from the family appeared eight million years ago.

 There are up to nine giraffe sub-species.
 All of them inhabit Africa.
 The Massai giraffe is the species that has the largest population in the wild.
 According to 2010 estimates, 40,000 of the Massai giraffes still live in Africa.
 One sub-species is the Greves giraffe found at Samburu National Park in Kenya.
+There is a conservation project at Samburu at the moment based around the reticulated giraffe which you can learn about when staying in Samburu.

 One of the most endangered species of giraffe is the Kordofan Giraffe which can be found only in western central Africa.
 There are now less than 2,000 left in the wild and sadly they inhabit some of the most unstable countries in the world.
 In 2018 we at Real World Travel and Conservation are delighted to be working with the African Parks through our Real World Conservation Trust charity in support of Garamba National Park in the DRC.
 We will be fund raising throughout 2018 and 2019 through our #selfieforsurvival and #sketchforsurvival campaigns to provide an anti-poaching dog unit in Garamba NP.
 We will be providing 2 dogs, training and infrastructure such as kennels and the EU will be funding a further 4 dogs.
 There are only 47 Kordofan Giraffe left in Garamba so protecting these is absolutely essential.
 If you would like to help please look at our charity page where there are plenty of ideas or visit our shop.